Post updated December 30, 2020

 But among the most recognizable effects of measles on the body is the characteristic rash.
 Most often the telltale rash erupts in the mouth and on the face and neck.
 It spreads to the limbs, eventually appearing on the hands and feet before subsiding.

 What makes this virus so dangerous is its communicability.
-The CDC has estimated 90 percent of people near an infected person will contract measles.
+The CDC has estimated 90% of people near an infected person will contract measles.
+Infected people can spread measles to others up to four days before the appearance of the telltale rash.

 Who Is Most at Risk for Measles?